Real-TurnToJesus/TNM-Menu/README.md

-# TNM MENU
+# Quantum MENU
 # DELETE THE DO NOT DELETE FOLDER AS SOON GORILLA TAG UPDATES
-TNM Menu is a useful tool made with Python that automatically makes metadata mods for Gorilla Tag, and acts as a MOD MENU!
+Quantum Menu is a useful tool made with Python that automatically makes metadata mods for Gorilla Tag, and acts as a MOD MENU!
 Join the Discord: https://discord.gg/cybz3FDNfX

 ## MODLIST